 Thank you for your consideration.

-YWCA Madison, in collaboration with the Social Innovation and Sustainability Leadership Program (SISL) at Edgewood College, is thrilled to co-organize this opportunity for transformational learning and capacity building for any organization committed to deepening the practice of inclusion and equity in the workplace.
+YWCA Madison, in collaboration with the Social Innovation and Sustainability Leadership Program (SISL) and Consulting Collaborative, is thrilled to co-organize this opportunity for transformational learning and capacity building for any organization committed to deepening the practice of inclusion and equity in the workplace.

 This award-winning training process will develop key leadership knowledge and skills to support workplace inclusion and equity, as outlined in Shakil Choudhury’s book, Deep Diversity: Overcoming Us vs. Them.

 Deep Diversity Books Available for Purchase